EOSIO/spec-repo/esr_enhanced_token.md

   that contracts can process in a standard way.
 It provides an alternative to the deposit-and-spend pattern without the downsides of parsing that existing contracts which avoid deposit-and-spend currently use.
 * Ability for non-standard actions to adjust balances without causing wallets and block explorers to break.
-They will be able to notify affected accounts via [Flexible Notifications](esl_flexible_notify.md).
+They will be able to notify affected accounts via [Flexible Notifications](esr_flexible_notify.md).
 * No requirements on table structures.
 This will improve flexibility in developing custom token contracts.
-It will also allow token contracts to freely move to an [Alternative Database](esl_key_value_database.md) in the future.
+It will also allow token contracts to freely move to an [Alternative Database](esr_key_value_database.md) in the future.

-We expect to cover balance query issues in a future ESL.
+We expect to cover balance query issues in a future ESR.

 ## Specification